linode/docs/docs/guides/databases/redis/using-redis-sorted-sets/index.md

 ---
 slug: using-sorted-sets-in-redis-database
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
-description: "Learn how to use sorted sets in your Redis databases, a powerful additional data type for ordered values."
+description: "Learn how to use Sorted Sets in your Redis databases, a powerful additional data type for ordered values.
+You also learn common commands needed to manage Sorted Sets."
-og_description: "Learn how to use sorted sets in your Redis databases, a powerful additional data type for ordered values."
 keywords: ['redis sorted set example','redis sorted set commands','how do redis sorted sets work']
 tags: ['redis']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-12-20
 modified_by:
   name: Nathaniel Stickman
-title: "Using Sorted Sets in Redis Database"
+title: "Using Sorted Sets in Redis Databases"
 h1_title: "How to Use Sorted Sets in Redis Databases"
 enable_h1: true
 contributor: